puppetlabs/puppet-specifications/file_paths.md

 These sections describe other Puppet packages that rely on puppet-agent to create the initial directory layout.
 It does not attempt to specify the full set of file paths for these packages, just cases where the other package has a dependency on puppet-agent.

+pxp-agent also supports running as non-root, and uses the following paths.

+    ~/.puppetlabs/etc/pxp-agent/{pxp-agent.conf,modules}
+    ~/.puppetlabs/opt/pxp-agent/{spool,tasks-cache}
+    ~/.puppetlabs/var/run/pxp-agent.pid (*nix only)
+    ~/.puppetlabs/var/log/{pxp-agent.log,pxp-access.log}

+The installed modules directory is also used for non-root pxp-agents.

 # puppetdb

     /etc/puppetlabs/puppet